marcodelapierre/nanopore-nf/README.md

 The expected default input is one or multiple directory/ies containing raw read files from experiment(s).
 By default, Blast is used for blasting.

-1. To feed instead a single (or multiple, using name patterns) already basecalled FASTA file(s) as input, use the flag `--basecalled='basecalled.fasta'`; raw reads are ignored.
+1. To feed instead a single (or multiple, using name patterns) already basecalled FASTQ file(s) as input, use the flag `--basecalled='basecalled.fastq'`; raw reads are ignored.
 2. To use Diamond for blasting, add the flag `--diamond`.